nextcloud/news/CONTRIBUTING.md

   ```

 * Place a space before and after the parameter block for if, else, for, foreach, function
+* Everything should be in pascalCase except classes which should be in CamelCase

 ### Project Structure
 The project is structured in the following way: